thomd/salesforce-cli-tools/README.md

     sf-deploy

-There are some pitfalls though, supposed you change a class which will then be deployed automatically and then revert the change, then this class is not detected as a change and not deplloyed.
-As a result, the changed class keeps deployed.
+There are some pitfalls though, supposed you create a new class which will then be deployed automatically and then remove the class, then this class will not be deleted on the org.